BrianS3/MI2_drown_murphy_seko/README.md

 # Analyzing your data

 ## Checking Pytrends
 This package has a feature that allows you to find out if a specific term or phrase is trending before executing a full run.
-Calling check_trend will display an analysis from google trends for the past 12 months.
-Google trends uses twitter as a resource, and this may help you evaluate the right keyword or phrase to run for your analysis.
+Calling check_trend will display an analysis from Google Trends for the past 12 months.
+Google Trends uses Twitter as a resource, and this may help you evaluate the right keyword or phrase to run for your analysis.

 ```commandline
 from gps_695 import visuals as v